su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 0.104	104	            1	            -0.1493	0.2931  56.9690	-0.2265	3.0535 592.1878
 0.105	105	            1	            -0.1490	0.3493  55.3371	-0.2232	3.6407 582.3177
 ```
-The first column contains the physical time (please note that we started the fluid-structure coupling after 99 time iterations), the second one contains the time iteration, the third one the number of FSI iterations required for convergence, then we have the time histories of the modes.
+The first column contains the physical time (please note that we started the fluid-structure coupling after 99 time iterations), the second one contains the time iteration, the third one the number of FSI iterations required for convergence, then we have the time histories of the modes and their derivatives.

 For many applications this may be already the desired output.
 However, in this case, we actually want the physical rotation and displacement of the point at the rotation axis.
 A post processing step must be performed to multiply the mode shapes for their amplitude.
 This can be done with the provided matlab file.
 You only need to run the Main_compare.m file and it will take care of all the required operations.